TheOnlyMrCat/33/README.md

 * `n`: Performs the next operation if the accumulator is equal to 0.
 * `N`: Performs the next operation if the accumulator is not equal to 0.
 * `o`: Prints the value of the accumulator to standard output
+* `O`: Sets the accumulator to the next integer input
 * `p`: Prints the string in the source string register to standard output
+* `P`: Sets the accumulator to the value of the next character read from stdin
 * `q`: Calls the function from the source string
 * `r`: Divides the accumulator by the counter but keeps the remainder
 * `s`: Stores the value of the accumulator in memory referenced by the destination string